massarin/Underwater_Glider_Control_System_Simulation/readme.md

 # Glider Control System Simulation

+## Intro

+This program simulates the physics of an underwater glider, including drag, buoyancy, and lift.
+It also simulates a control system for the glider.

 ## Background

+I wrote this program for [UVEEC](https://www.uveec.ca), a club at the University of Victoria.
+The club's current project is to design and build an underwater glider to be deployed in Saanich Inlet to collect data.
+As one of the club's software team leads, my job is to design the control system.
+Part of that control system is designed to control the depth and movement of the glider.
-The CS for the Glider must be tuned.
+The control system for the Glider must be tuned.
 This is a long process that, if done entirely in Saanich Inlet with an assembled Glider, would take a long time and involve risk of losing the Glider.

 ## Purpose

-The control system can be simulated using this program, allowing for preliminary tuning parameters to be found
+The control system can be simulated using this program, allowing for preliminary tuning parameters to be found.

 ## Running